nahkd123/codetool/README.md

 }
 ```

-In your template file, you'll can write like this:
+In your template file, you can write like this:

 ```
 @template cosmetic id:snake